GuiliGomes/ir_demo/README.md

 Most modern applications have massive data with high dimensionality.
 For those cases NNS becomes impractical and **Approximate Nearest Neighbor Search (ANNS or ANN)** takes its place.
 With the advances of Representation Learning and the production of dense vectors with semantically-rich document representations, ANN gained more relevance in high scale similarity search applications.

-With the advances of Representation Learning and the production of dense vectors with semantically-rich document representations, ANN gained more relevance in high scale similarity search applications.

 This repo containts a guide to some of the most important ANN paradigms and algorithms:

 **ANN Paradigms**: